Angel Divine

 Premium New Zealand designers make up the majority of the brands here, so expect to run into your local favourites such as Twenty Seven Names, Deadly Ponies, Marle and Yu Mei, as well as renowned labels from further afield.
 Most notably, Angel Divine is the only store in New Zealand and Australia that stocks Holland Cooper.
 This British heritage brand creates lasting investment pieces using New Zealand and Australian wool (a luxurious country style that complements the rugged mountain backdrop so beautifully).

-Now with a second store in Arrowtown, owner Deirdre Ussher and her team continue to build a thoughtful fashion destination that is both elevated and welcoming.
+With a second store in Arrowtown, and the recent expansion into Australia with a store in the Southern Highlands of NSW, owner Deirdre Ussher and her team continue to build a thoughtful fashion destination that is both elevated and welcoming.
 Whether you’re looking for something special for a friend’s upcoming wedding or a forever wool coat, there’s a fitting room with your name on it at Angel Divine.

 Words by Maggie Worthington & Photography by Anna Briggs